The Environmental, Economic and Health Impact of Carbon Fee and Dividend

 The REMI model incorporates four major modeling methodologies including input-output modeling, computable general equilibrium modeling, New Economic Geography, and econometrics.
 Its structure accounts for both the costs and benefits of any policy options, and it provides detailed, multi-regional, and multi-year results on the economic and demographic impact of decisions including the implications for job creation, gross domestic product (GDP), personal income, and population.

 Other major REMI studies in the energy arena include state-level carbon tax analyses for Massachusetts, Washington, and California.
-Other studies include the impact of Medicaid expansion in 25 states and the state-by-state impact of federal immigration reform options; those results were a feature of the Wall Street Journal late last year.
+Other studies include the impact of Medicaid expansion in 25 states and the state-by-state impact of federal immigration reform options.
 General studies using REMI include economic development, energy, transportation, education, tourism, taxation, and other topics.

 CCL hired REMI because we are committed to quality data free of ideological taint that you might get from some think tanks.
 As its name suggests, REMI models regional economics.
 It does this well.
 Dr. George Treyz founded REMI in 1980, after working as an academic with Nobel Prize-winner Lawrence Klein and other pioneers in the field of econometric modeling.
 REMI’s modeling products grew from Dr. Treyz’s work on one of the first regional macroeconomic models ever created: the Massachusetts Economic Policy Analysis (MEPA) model.
 Close links to the upper echelons of academia have persisted throughout REMI’s 3+ decades of experience, resulting in several academic publications in journals such as the American Economic Review, the Review of Economics and Statistics, and the Journal of Regional Science.